Josh Taylor (actor): Career

 In 1997, he returned to Days, this time playing the character of Roman Brady.
 In 2004, Roman was murdered by the Salem Stalker (who turned out to be his ex-wife, Marlena) during his and Kate's wedding reception.
 A few months later, it was revealed that Roman didn't die but was alive on a tropical island called Melaswen (New Salem backwards).
 He is still appearing on the show.

 Personal life

 Taylor is a son of George Gail Taylor and Ragnhild "Rena" (Christensen) Taylor.
-His mother died from pregnancy related causes.
-His father married Dorothy Gubbins on November 23, 1946, in Bradford, Illinois.
-Their daughter Vicki was born around 1948.
-Taylor's older brother Ron died in 2014.